AlexMaryas/homework-web-start/README.md

 # homework-web-start
-repo with homeworks on the course "web-start"
+repository with homeworks on the course "web-start"